 - Learning and Teaching

-- Professional Development, Leadership and Advocacy
+- Professional Development, Leadership, and Advocacy

-There are many sample or mock versions of this test to help you prepare for it.
+There are many samples or mock versions of this test to help you prepare for it.
 Acquiring different certifications and licenses may depend on the state you’re living in or want to work in, so there can be the requirement of contacting the respective state’s licensing authorities and talk to them about the requirements and procedures involved.

 Prominent Skills of a Librarian

-Librarians are expected to read a lot in order to be resourceful and knowledgeable on a wide range of useful topics, much like a writer is expected to read a lot for their quality of writing.
+Reading: Librarians are expected to read a lot in order to be resourceful and knowledgeable on a wide range of useful topics, much like a writer is expected to read a lot for their quality of writing.
 From STEM-based subject matters to abstract and idealistic concepts in philosophy and arts, a librarian can prove themselves to be an exhaustive source for accurate information from the customer’s perspective.

-Librarians have an analytical mindset; they know how best to approach what they are looking for by segregating them according to set factors.
+Organizational skills: Librarians have an analytical mindset; they know how best to approach what they are looking for by segregating them according to set factors.
 They are also good with management, given how they constantly organize the information in a library.
 They also have a sharp memory; if a piece of information is still available or not, what information goes in which directory, who is given access priority for what information, and so on.

-Since there is a vast amount of information and resources available, it is going to be difficult for one individual to skim through them all, organize them accordingly and store them appropriately while keeping track of them simultaneously.
+Technical knowledge: Since there is a vast amount of information and resources available, it is going to be difficult for one individual to skim through them all, organize them accordingly and store them appropriately while keeping track of them simultaneously.
 This is where computers come in; they help automate most of these aspects to make it much easier for the librarian’s workflow.

 However, without any technical knowledge or skills to back it, a librarian will have to resort to traditional methods, and that can be harrowing, if not detrimental, for both the librarian and the patrons who need the information in a short period of time.

-Librarians will encounter many patrons as they go in and out.
+Professionalism: Librarians will encounter many patrons as they go in and out.
 Which is why it’s necessary to keep professionalism and good communication in check.
 An approachable and ethical librarian may attract patrons who are either too shy or too intimidated to ask for help, and an outgoing personality from the librarian may help alleviate most of that fear from patrons.
 Patrons also rely on librarians who are resourceful as that increases trust and confidence amongst them.